 This document will tell you how to start running atlas after you have done Download and Install.
-These instructions work best for the latest version.

 Get atlas running¶

 Let’s say you’ve compiled the software in a directory atlasofliegroups.
 Use your terminal to navigate into that directory.
 It should contain the executable file atlas.
 To see this do: